nhsconnect/Events-Management/pages/overview/overview_msg_architecture.md

 ## Delivery Of Event Messages

-Onward delivery to subscribers will be over MESH.
-The NEMS wraps up the published event message in an additional ITK FHIR bundle when forwarding the message over MESH, as outlined in the [Event Receiver Requirements](receiver_requirements.html) pages, to allow standard messaging controls to be used.

-For further information relating to MESH see [Message Exchange for Social Care and Health (MESH)](https://digital.nhs.uk/message-exchange-social-care-health).
+Onward delivery of event messages to subscribers will be over [Message Exchange for Social Care and Health (MESH)](https://digital.nhs.uk/message-exchange-social-care-health).